Co-Founder and Executive Director

 Roderick Lopez is the Founding Science Teacher at South Bronx Community Charter High School.
 He previously worked as a STEM educator both in New York CIty and Los Angeles Unified School District.
 He received a BA in Biology from California State University and has completed preclinical coursework at Albert Einstein College of Medicine.

-Kathy Mariscal is a Founding Learning Coach at South Bronx Community Charter High School.
+Kati Mariscal is a Founding Learning Coach at South Bronx Community Charter High School.
 She previously worked as a teaching assistant, academic mentor, and program site coordinator serving low-income and first generation students college students.
 She earned her BA in Political Science and Chicana/o Studies from the University of California, Los Angeles and holds an MA in Cultural Studies from University of Texas at Austin.

 Madeline Richer is the Founding Special Education Teacher at South Bronx Community Charter High School.
 She previously worked as a Special Education Teacher in the South Bronx.
 She graduated with a BA in Religion and Human Rights from Barnard College and a BA in Talmud and Rabbinics from List College at the Jewish Theological Seminary of America.
 She also holds a Masters in Special Education from Hunter College.